At the age of 20, Harvey emerges as a young American women's hockey star - ExBulletin

 At the age of 20, Harvey emerges as a young American women’s hockey star

-Some six years later, Caroline Harvey finds it much easier to think back to when the pangs of homesickness began to set in after her parents dropped her off at age 14 to attend the Selects Hockey Academy in Rochester, New York. to go.
+(AP) — Some six years later, Caroline Harvey finds it much easier to think back to when the pangs of homesickness began to set in after her parents dropped her off at age 14 to attend the Selects Hockey Academy in Rochester. to go to New York.

 The decision to move some 400 miles from her New Hampshire home and pursue Harvey’s dream of playing hockey came at a crossroads in her development.
 Girls’ hockey programs were limited in the Salem area, and the boys’ team Harvey played on broke up and everyone went their separate ways to get to high school.